Knightstown, Indiana

 Knightstown is a town in Wayne Township, Henry County, Indiana, adjacent to Rush County, along the Big Blue River.
-The population was 2,182 at the 2010 census.
+The population was 2,140 at the 2020 census.
 It is approximately thirty-two miles east of Indianapolis.

-Knightstown is famous for the 1986 film Hoosiers.
+Knightstown was used in the 1986 film Hoosiers.
 The Hoosier Gym was used in the filming of the film.
 Knightstown hosts two annual festivals: Jubilee Days held in early-mid June and The Hoosier Fall Festival held in September.
 Knightstown also hosts an annual car show and a music series on the town square.
-The Hoosier Gym also hosts Indiana's best high school basketball players in the annual Hoosier Classic.

 History

-Knightstown was founded and platted by Waitsell M. Cary in 1827.
+Knightstown was founded and platted by Waitsell M. Cary in 1827, the same year Knightstown was incorporated.
 It was named for Jonathan Knight, an engineer on the National Road and U.S. Congressman from Pennsylvania.
 A post office has operated in Knightstown since 1833.

 The Elias Hinshaw House, Knightstown Academy, and Knightstown Historic District are listed on the National Register of Historic Places.